-- The child reviews the previous terms ILP with his/her class teacher. - The ILP will outline the in-class strategies and interventions for the pupil and this will be shared with parents.

-- Parents are invited to discuss and review the previous ILP, completed assessments, planned provision and set achievable targets for their child each term.
+- The child reviews the previous terms ILP with his/her class teacher. - The ILP will outline the in-class strategies and interventions for the pupil and this will be shared with parents. - Parents are invited to discuss and review the previous ILP, completed assessments, planned provision and set achievable targets for their child each term.
 A record of the meeting or contact is kept and documents sent home.
 The SENCo will have asked the class teacher for suggestions for targets to ensure targets support the child's next steps in their learning.
 An ILP is therefore co-produced by the parent, class teacher, SENCo and child, where appropriate, at the beginning of each term.
 Parents are given a copy of these documents to keep.
-The child keeps a copy of the ILP in his or her classroom on or nearby the teacher's desk. - The SENCo is available to meet with parents on Tuesdays. - Planned provision for the child may be individual support or small group work outside the classroom by a TA.
+The child keeps a copy of the ILP in his or her classroom on or nearby the teacher's desk. - The SENCo is available to meet with parents on a Wednesday, or by email or phone on a Thursday and Friday. - Planned provision for the child may be individual support or small group work outside the classroom by a TA or the SENCo.
 A TA may support a child or children to access a differentiated curriculum within the classroom.
+The SENCo prepares an Intervention Target Sheet for each intervention.
 The TA responsible for the intervention will carry out a baseline assessment at the beginning of term and a review assessment at the end of term, to show progress. - Parents are informed if an outside agency, e.g. Speech and Language Therapist, Educational Psychologist, is contacted to assess and provide recommendations for a child.
 The SENCo will ensure that assessments and/or reports are copied to parents and teachers.
-Recommendations are incorporated into a child's ILP, as targets and provision. - Each child registered as SEN Support has a file, which is stored in the SEND cupboard.
+Recommendations are incorporated into a child's ILP, as targets. - Each child registered as SEN Support has a file, which is stored in the SEND cupboard. - The SENCo meets with the Headteacher in a 'Progress Meeting' to analyse data and check progress of pupils at SEN Support.
+This occurs twice per term.